inadarei/hyper/_includes/corevocabulary.md

 Despite its flexible and extensible nature, Hyper is a very simple media type with a small vocabulary.

+In Hyper, JSON arrays are used as sets, not ordered lists.
+The order of a specified array should not be considered part of the conveyed information.

 #### h:head

 {% include propdefs/head.md %}